GiovanniGiacometti/polars-vector-store/README.md

 # Polars Vector Store

-This repository explores a simple yet fascinating idea: can [Polars](https://pola.rs/) be used as a [Vector Store](https://en.wikipedia.org/wiki/Vector_database)?
+This repository explores a simple yet fascinating idea: can [Polars](https://pola.rs/) be used as a [vector store](https://en.wikipedia.org/wiki/Vector_database)?

 We all know Polars for what it is: an incredibly fast Dataframe library, with a well structured API and a clean, polished syntax.
-Can it go beyond that?
+But can it be more that?

-The goal of this project is to investigate whether Polars can serve as a fully-fledged vector store, by leveraging:
+The goal of this project is to investigate whether Polars can serve as vector store, by leveraging:

-- its [native integration with numpy](https://docs.pola.rs/user-guide/expressions/numpy-functions/) to compute embeddings similarity directly on the dataframe
+- its [native integration with numpy](https://docs.pola.rs/user-guide/expressions/numpy-functions/), to compute embeddings similarity directly on the dataframe.
-- its comprehensive [expressions](https://docs.pola.rs/user-guide/expressions/) framework to implement a comprehensive metadata filtering system.
+- its comprehensive [expressions](https://docs.pola.rs/user-guide/expressions/), framework to implement a comprehensive metadata filtering system.
-- its [lazy api](https://docs.pola.rs/user-guide/lazy-api/) for performance optimization.
+- its [lazy api](https://docs.pola.rs/user-guide/lazy-api/), for performance optimization.

 To explore this, I've built three different implementations, each taking a unique approach to the problem.
 You can find more details in the [Implementation details](#implementation-details) section below.